korhlins/Korhlins/README.md

 ![](https://komarev.com/ghpvc/?username=Korhlins&style=flat-square)

 - 👋 Hi, I’m @Korhlins
-- 🌱 I’m currently learning Flutter and Dart
-- 👯 I’m looking to collaborate on Mobile Application Development project using Flutter and Dart
+- 👯 I’m looking to collaborate on Backend Application Development project using Spring and Java
 - 📫 How to reach me: www.linkedin.com/in/collins-asala-4350b11b3
 -->